 From a consumer point of view, it is easy to ask yourself, why do we even need all this packaging?
 Every time we order online the product comes in a bundle of packaging; the shipping package, the bags that packs the products, the individual wrappers that pack the product or the box with the product.
 And these are just the packaging we see.
 Behind the scenes, in the grander scope of the chain of supply, there are many bags and boxes thrown in the process.
 All this packaging has 2 main agendas: Keep the product safe and have a strong marketing experience for the end consumer.

 In the past couple of years, companies have been trying to reduce packaging with the growing movement of “zero waste” on the rise.
 This has produced some highly interesting case studies of companies that removed packaging all together, discovering that their product is now more compromised and is easily damaged, and therefore even though they reduced packaging waste more of their products go to waste.
 So overall… the waste has not actually been reduced.
 Don’t get me wrong, I am a strong believer in zero waste when it is possible to reduce packaging, that should be our first solution.
 But sometimes packaging is necessary, and in those instances, we should strive for sustainable alternatives.

 How about recycling?
 Flexible plastic packaging is widely and commonly used for its production costs, durability, shelf stability, and other superior properties.
 The numbers shows that recycling is not a viable solution for the long run.
 Only a fraction of all flexible packaging produced gets recycled (4 % in the UK and the global average is likely to be even lower).
 Even when recycling is implemented, the material is downcycled and will eventually lose its properties and end up in a landfill, making recycling not completely circular.
-Understanding this made me realize that composting is the best alternative and is the most circular solution, which is present through all the supply chain of flexible packaging.
+Understanding this made me realize that composting is the best alternative and is the most circular solution, which is present through all the supply chains of flexible packaging.

 Introducing the chain of supply of flexible packaging